TheRoundup is reader-supported. We may earn a small commission when you make a purchase via links on this site, at no cost to you.

 ✔ Waterproof

-Personal Experience: Avocado is a sustainable brand I keep coming back to because their products are almost always top quality.
+Avocado is a sustainable brand I keep coming back to because their products are always top quality.

 This organic mattress protector is no exception.
-It is a little more expensive than the other waterproof options I've recommended, but it compares well in terms of comfort and durability.
+It is a little more expensive than the other waterproof options on the list, but it compares well in terms of comfort and durability.

-We tested the King and Queen sizes and found that this protector offered a good fit on both.
-The waterproofing was perfect on small and medium spills.
-With a double layer of organic cotton, I found it completely noiseless even on one of my more restless nights.
+Customers report that this protector offers a good fit for all sizes.
+The waterproofing is perfect on small and medium spills.
+With a double layer of organic cotton, it's completely noiseless even on restless nights.

-Personal Experience: This protector excelled in our tests for comfort and waterproofing performance.
+This protector excels for comfort and waterproofing performance.
 It feels thicker than some other covers, which can add confidence.

 It also pairs with Brentwood Home's Juniper kids mattress, which makes it a good choice for kids.
 The Juniper is one of our recommended bunk bed mattresses.

-It did feel slightly scratchier than the other straight out of the packet, but that went away after the first wash.
-So, this was not an issue, seeing as I always wash new bedding before first use anyway.
+It does feel slightly scratchier than the other straight out of the packet, but that goes away after the first wash.
+It's not an issue if you always wash new bedding before first use anyway.

-It passed my spill test with virtually no leakage, so I would be confident about its effectiveness in keeping your mattress dry long-term.
+It passes spill tests with virtually no leakage, so we're confident about its effectiveness in keeping your mattress dry long-term.

-Personal Experience: Natural materials like organic cotton and bamboo are known for their breathability, allowing air to circulate and helping to regulate temperature during sleep.
-As a hot sleeper myself, I certainly noticed the difference in airflow between this and other products that contain a PU layer.
+Natural materials like organic cotton and bamboo are known for their breathability, allowing air to circulate and helping to regulate temperature during sleep.
+Hot sleepers notice the difference in airflow between this and other products that contain a PU layer.

 There's no doubt that the Saatva pad feels incredibly luxurious.
 It's halfway between a mattress protector and a topper, providing some (but not all) of the benefits of each.

-The pad shields your mattress against general wear and tear, and protects from light stains, although my test confirmed it is not fully waterproof (as expected, since it is made from 100% cotton).
+The pad shields your mattress against general wear and tear, and protects from light stains, although it is not fully waterproof (as expected, since it is made from 100% cotton).

-The elastic is strong, and we found the pad was easy to fit and stayed in place very well.
-I could certainly tell it was there - in a good way.
+The elastic is strong, the pad is easy to fit, and it stays in place very well.
 You get an extra layer of padding, which could be a game-changer if your mattress is too firm.

 I do feel the price point and lack of waterproofing mean this isn't ideal for everyone.
 But if you sleep hot, are happy with a pad rather than a protector, and you have the budget, then you won't find a better quality product than this one.

-Why I Recommend It: Extra pocket depth, quality 300 thread count cotton weave, and very strong customer satisfaction made this product stand out from others available on Amazon.
+Why We Recommend It: Extra pocket depth, quality 300 thread count cotton weave, and very strong customer satisfaction made this product stand out from others available on Amazon.

 The price of the Whisper Organics pad is mid-range, so it offers reasonable value for money.
 In terms of comfort and softness, I feel it compares well and more than holds its own against the more recognized brands.